andyclarke-okta/Initiate-Flow-With-API-Endpoint/README.md

     3. In the Headers section add the following key value pairs
         1. Accept: application/json
         2. Content-Type: application/json
-        3. X-api-client-token: &lt;value copied from the “Client Token” config>.
+        3. x-api-client-token: &lt;value copied from the “Client Token” config>.
     4. In the Body Section add the following payload
         4. Choose ‘raw’ data option, insert curly braces for JSON, add the following key value pairs.
         5. name: bookmark